Idealstack/dynamodb-sessions-dependency-free/README.md

 - Dependency-free - does not depend on any other composer packages
 - Does not require an autoloader
 - Supports most common AWS authentication methods
+- Compatible with all PHP versions (even php5.6)
 - *Does not support locking*